 - (a) Procedures.
 The judge in each felony department, except the felony arraignment department, shall, at the time of arraignment and entry of plea, set the date for the pre-trial conference. - (b) Date Set for Pre-Trial.
 Once a case is set on the pre-trial conference calendar, it may not be changed without the approval of the judge before whom it is assigned. - (c) Failure to Appear at Pre-trial Conference.
-Any failure of an attorney to prepare for, appear at, or participate in, a pre-trial conference, unless good cause is shown for any such omission, is an unlawful interference with the proceedings of the court and may be punished as contempt. - (d) In all criminal matters where the case does not settle at the pre-trial conference and the matter remains set for trial, trial counsel shall file a brief no later than ten (10) days immediately preceding the trial date unless an earlier date is ordered by the court. - (e) The only exception to the timely filing of a trial brief is by authorization of the presiding judge, designee of the presiding judge, or the trial judge.
-The trial brief shall include the following: - (1) A brief factual statement of the case that can be read to the jury; - (2) Proposed jury instructions x All in limine motions along with supporting points and authorities; - (3) Proposed voir dire questions that are being requested; - (4) A list of any witness problems that may interfere with the timely conduct of the trial; - (5) Any other issues that will have to be dealt with by the trial judge; - (6) Witness list; - (7) Exhibit list; and, - (8) Proposed verdict form.
+Any failure of an attorney to prepare for, appear at, or participate in, a pre-trial conference, unless good cause is shown for any such omission, is an unlawful interference with the proceedings of the court and may be punished as contempt. - (d) Trial Brief Requirement: In all criminal matters where the case does not settle at the pre-trial conference and the matter remains set for trial, a trial brief is required.
+Trial counsel shall file a brief no later than ten (10) days immediately preceding the trial date unless an earlier date is ordered by the court.
+The only exception to the timely filing of a trial brief is by authorization of the presiding judge, designee of the presiding judge, or the trial judge.
+The trial brief shall include the following: - (1) A brief factual statement of the case that can be read to the jury; - (2) Proposed jury instructions; - (3) All in limine motions along with supporting points and authorities; - (4) Proposed voir dire questions that are being requested; - (5) A list of any witness problems that may interfere with the timely conduct of the trial; - (6) Any other issues that will have to be dealt with by the trial judge; - (7) Witness list: - (8) Exhibit list; and, - (9) Proposed verdict form.